nithin212/Linear-Regression/README.md

 # Linear-Regression
+This repository contains two files.
-This repository contains Linear  regression code using first principle and using sklearn.
+First file contains Linear  regression  using first principle and plotting of the same in Python.
+Second file contains Line regression using Sklearn in python